 as specified in the official guidelines: https://www.f05.uni-stuttgart.de/en/cs/students/thesis/

-• Collect the required number of the thesis covers from the secretary's office approximately 14 days before the submission.
+- Collect the required number of thesis covers from the secretary's office approximately 14 days before the submission.

-• Submit the printed copy, the electronic version and the abstract to Ms Ibach no later than the end date of the contract.
-After the examination by Ms Ibach, the student will receive the separate title page back countersigned as proof of submission.
+- Submit the printed copy, the electronic version and the abstract to Ms Ibach or supervisor no later than the end date of the contract.
+After the examination by Ms Ibach or supervisor, the student will receive the separate title page back countersigned as proof of submission.

 Student(s) commit the report and/or implementation code to our GitLab.